Do I have to take placement tests?

 What should I bring when I come to take my tests?

 bring current, valid photo identification.
 Acceptable photo identification includes an official photo ID card issued by a school, employer, or city/state/government agency (such as a driver's license or passport) on which both your name and current photo appear.
 NO PHOTO IDENTIFICATION = NO TEST!
-What should I NOT bring?

 The Assessment Center provides all the test materials you will need, including a calculator that can be used on the math test.
 Nothing you bring can go into the testing room.
-We will hold your ID and cell phone while you test.
-All other personal items, pens, pencils, books, purses, including pagers, other electronic devices, electronic or printed dictionaries, food, and drinks, will be put into an assigned locker.
+We will hold your ID while you test.
+All other personal items, cell phones, pens, pencils, books, purses, including pagers, other electronic devices, electronic or printed dictionaries, food, and drinks, will be put into an assigned locker.
 Children are not permitted in the testing room, and Parkland College does not allow unattended children on campus.
 Please make appropriate arrangements before reporting for testing.